Here's everything you need to know about being a guest on

 How is the interview conducted?

-We usually use Zoom web-conferencing software, but in some instances we may use Skype, ZenCastr or Facetime using audio only.
+We usually use Zencastr recording software, which doesn't require that you download anything.
+In some instances we may use Skype, Zoom or Facetime – all with audio-only.

 When will it air?